Best Smart Home Devices 2026

 The most effective smart security gadget strategy layers multiple devices: a video doorbell at the front door, outdoor cameras covering the perimeter, smart locks on all entry points, and motion sensors inside for rooms where you want interior alerts.
 Many modern smart locks include built-in alarms that trigger if someone attempts forced entry, adding another layer of deterrence beyond the camera system.

-Security tip: Always place your smart home gadgets on a separate IoT WiFi network isolated from your personal computers and phones.
+Security tip: Always place your smart home devices on a separate IoT WiFi network isolated from your personal computers and phones.
 Read our complete guide to protecting your smart home from hackers before connecting any security gadget to the internet.

 04 · Smart Energy